-5 In your notebook, rewrite the underlined parts of the sentences.
-Use the structures for habits.

-- 1 Sam once believed he could be a professional footballer, but later he realised he wasn't skilled enough. - 2 Sarah is in the habit of doing yoga every day before school. - 3 In the past, Kevin lost his temper when things didn't go his way, and it got on everyone's nerves. - 4 Some professional tennis players have the annoying habit of shouting when they hit the ball. - 5 When I was a child, I ran around for hours, but now I get tired. - 6 Jerzy constantly criticises the way I play tennis and it drives me crazy! - 7 I don't enjoy exercising, but I make a habit of going to the gym every day.
+- 5 In your notebook, rewrite the underlined parts of the sentences.
+Use the structures for habits. - 1 Sam once believed used to believe he could be a professional footballer, but later he realised he wasn't skilled enough. - 2 Sarah is in the habit of doing does yoga every day before school. - 3 In the past, Kevin lost his temper would lose/used to lose his temper when things didn't go his way, and it got on everyone's nerves. - 4 Some professional tennis players have the annoying habit of shouting are always shouting when they hit the ball. - 5 When I was a child, ran around used to run around for hours, but now I get tired. - 6 Jerzy constantly criticises is always criticising the way I play tennis and it drives me crazy! - 7 I don't enjoy exercising, but I make a habit of going go to the gym every day.